 Kick-Off Rules in Soccer

 The rules of soccer are decided on by the International Football Association Board(IFAB).
-FIFA (the governing body for world soccer) are part of this organization and work alongside the IFAB to adapt and create new rules as necessary. [source]
+FIFA (the governing body for world soccer) is part of this organization and works alongside the IFAB to adapt and create new rules as necessary. [source]

 The kick-off rules in soccer are as follows: